top of page

 Expressing gratitude, such as saying "thank you," is not just polite but can also help forge new friendships.
 Thanking someone increases the likelihood of them wanting a continued relationship, suggesting that acknowledging others' efforts can open doors to new opportunities.

 Grateful individuals often feel healthier and experience fewer aches and pains.
-They also tend to prioritize their health, exercising regularly and attending routine check-ups, possibly contributing to a longer life.
+They also tend to prioritize their health, exercise regularly, and attend routine check-ups, which may contribute to a longer life.

 Gratitude diminishes numerous negative emotions, such as envy, resentment, frustration, and regret.
 It plays a significant role in enhancing happiness and alleviating depression.